h-griffin/dnd-notes/grimmhaus/lore.md

 # AB Aeterno lore notes
 - dragons not seen in aetarno in millions of years
 - ebonguard: evil school of magic
+- elephants - oliephansts cross planes in desert of glass but now only held in empire

 # High Kingdom of Caledon
 - is a feudal system. king > semi kings > Dukes > Lords